scrapy/parsel/docs/usage.rst

      'image4_thumb.jpg',
      'image5_thumb.jpg']

-If you want to extract only first matched element, you can call the selector ``.get()`` (or its alias ``.extract_first()`` commonly used in previous parsel versions)::
+If you want to extract only the first matched element, you can call the selector ``.get()`` (or its alias ``.extract_first()`` commonly used in previous parsel versions)::